sofiabmorgado/Data_Wrangling_and_ETL_demo/README.md

 # Data_Wrangling_and_ETL_demo

-Data Wrangling and ETL coursera exercises solutions
+This repo contains Data Wrangling and ETL demos, that results from the exercises from the coursera course https://www.coursera.org/learn/python-project-for-data-engineering/home/week/1.